Weak convergence of Bayes estimators under general loss functions: Examples

 Define \( f_\lambda(\Sigma_1,\Sigma_2)= \Sigma_1^{-1/2}\left(\Sigma_1^{1/2}\Sigma_2 \Sigma_1^{1/2}+\left(\tfrac{\lambda}{4}\right)^2\mathcal{I}_2 \right)^{1/2} \Sigma_1^{-1/2}-\tfrac{\lambda}{4}\Sigma_1^{-1}. \) It is shown in \cite{delbarrio2020} that $S_\lambda$ admits the closed form

-From this, the loss function $\ell((\mu,\sigma),(\nu,\tau))$ can be expressed explicitly, and one can see that it is quadratic in $\mu$ and thrice continuously differentiable in $\sigma$, with a unique minimum at $(\mu,\sigma)=(\nu,\tau)$.
-Therefore, $\ell$ satisfies the assumptions of \Cref{main_thm2}.
+From this, the loss $\ell((\mu,\sigma),(\nu,\tau))$ can be expressed explicitly, and one can see that it is quadratic in $\mu$ and thrice continuously differentiable in $\sigma$, with a unique minimum at $(\mu,\sigma)=(\nu,\tau)$.
+Therefore, the loss $\ell$ satisfies the assumptions of \Cref{main_thm2}.